kn7072/kn7072/C/articles/gdb/commands.md

 GDB always considers the contents of an ordinary register as an integer when the register is examined in this way.
 Some machines have special registers which can hold nothing but floating point; these registers are considered to have floating point values.
 There is no way to refer to the contents of an ordinary register as floating point value (although you can print it as a floating point value with ‘print/f $regname’).

-Some registers have distinct “raw” and “virtual” data formats.
+Some registers have distinct "raw" and "virtual" data formats.
 This means that the data format in which the register contents are saved by the operating system is not the same one that your program normally sees.
-For example, the registers of the 68881 floating point coprocessor are always saved in “extended” (raw) format, but all C programs expect to work with “double” (virtual) format.
+For example, the registers of the 68881 floating point coprocessor are always saved in "extended" (raw) format, but all C programs expect to work with "double" (virtual) format.
 In such cases, GDB normally works with the virtual format only (the format that makes sense for your program), but the info registers command prints the data in both formats.

 Some machines have special registers whose contents can be interpreted in several different ways.
 For example, modern x86-based machines have SSE and MMX registers that can hold several values packed together in several different formats.
 GDB refers to such registers in struct notation: